 Founder & CEO, Panorama

-As Founder and CEO of Panorama, Gabrielle Fitzgerald is responsible for oversight of The Upswing Fund for Adolescent Mental Health and provides strategic counsel on vision, strategy, communications, and stakeholder engagement.
+As Founder and CEO of Panorama, Gabrielle Fitzgerald (she/her/hers) is responsible for oversight of The Upswing Fund for Adolescent Mental Health and provides strategic counsel on vision, strategy, communications, and stakeholder engagement.
 She also oversees the grantmaking process, from review of applications to the award of funds.
 Gabrielle has more than a decade of experience building high-impact grantmaking programs.

 A global leader who believes innovative approaches and catalytic coalitions can solve the most challenging issues, Gabrielle leads dynamic teams and collaborates with partners to spark global change.
 Prior to founding Panorama, she directed the $100 million Ebola Program at the Paul G. Allen Family Foundation, investing in creative approaches to combat the Ebola outbreak in West Africa.
 Gabrielle previously served as the director of Global Program Advocacy at the Bill & Melinda Gates Foundation, leading the team that advanced policy and advocacy agendas for the organization’s global issues.
 In 2014, she won the Gold Medallion award from Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs for her leadership on malaria.
 Gabrielle is the chair of American Friends of United for Global Mental Health and serves on numerous advisory committees and panels.